Phone: (202) 296-5505 Email: info@winvale.com

 A Guide to Requests for Proposals (RFPs)

-Government Business Development | Government | 6 Min Read
+Government Business Development | Government | 7 Min Read

 What is a Request for Proposal (RFP)?

+First, let's start with the basics.
 A Request for Proposal (RFP) is the final government solicitation for a certain product, project, or service.
 A government agency will release an RFP outlining the requirements, capabilities, and solutions they need a contractor to fill.
 Once an RFP is released, contractors can bid on the proposal and submit a response for a chance to win the contract.
 Depending on the contract, some RFPs have multiple awardees while others only have one.
 RFPs are generally considered formal requests, so it’s important you take the time to craft a strong response.

 What are RFIs, RFQs, and Sources Sought Notices?

-Requests for Information (RFIs) and Sources Sought Notices (SSNs) are often used as market research before an RFP is released.
 It’s important to look out for these notices early on in the solicitation process because it’s an easy way to put your foot in the door and get your company’s name out there.
 These notices also shape future RFPs, so if you respond to either one, you have the chance to mold the proposal to your advantage.
 While RFIs and Sources Sought Notices lack a dollar value, they are still incredibly important.
-Use these to steer the future proposal in your favor.
+Use these to steer the future proposals in your favor.

 A Request for Quote (RFQ) is a document inviting contractors to join the bidding process and respond with pricing information.
 An RFQ is not a formal offer or proposal, but it’s how government agencies gather information on price and delivery.

-Now that you know what an RFP is, what do you do when you start reviewing one?
-We know it can be overwhelming when you first crack open the RFP and see how many pages there are and how small the text is.
-The good thing is we suggest you don’t necessarily start reading the RFP from page 1 to the end.
+However, there's a trick to making it a little less daunting.
+Unlike a book or many other proposals you have to read, we suggest you don’t necessarily start reading the RFP from page 1.
 The first sections we suggest you review and pay close attention to are the instructions and proposal deliverables section (often referred to as section L), the evaluations section (often referred to as section M), and the total contract performance (often referred to as section C).

 Instructions Proposal Deliverables (Section L)

 This section, often marked as section L, details the specific instructions and proposal deliverables.
-Often, a government agency will only require a portion of the Performance Work Statement (PWS) or Statement of Work (SOW) to be written in the proposal response—this means they will determine which portions of the PWS or SOW are the most important to their evaluation and will put them in this section.
-However, it’s important to review the PWS and SOW closely because you are responsible for bidding and delivering the entire scope of work, even if the proposal write-up is just a subset.
+Sometimes, a government agency will only require a portion of the Performance Work Statement (PWS) or Statement of Work (SOW) to be written in the proposal response—this means they will determine which portions of the PWS or SOW are the most important to their evaluation and will put them in this section.
+(We will talk about the section containing the full PWS or SOW later on in this blog.)

 Evaluation Criteria (Section M)

-The evaluation section, which if often labeled as section M, outlines how the government will evaluated and select the awardee.
-This section generally aligns closely with Section L and covers what is the most important to the government customer in each section.
-This section will often include weighting criteria or ranks, meaning it’ll let you know which sections carry more weight than others.
-For example, the technical section might be weighted higher than cost or past performance.
+The evaluation section, which is often referred to as section M, outlines how the government will evaluate and select the awardee.
+This section generally aligns closely with section L and covers what is the most important to the government customer in each section.

 Total Contract Performance (Section C)

 This section (often referred to as section C) is the Statement of Work (SOW) and the Performance Work Statement (PWS).
 Within this section, you’ll most likely see a long list of “shall” statements.
-This is a crucial term in government contracting because it carries legal weight and outlines everything you would need to provide if you won the contract.
+This is a crucial term in government contracting because it carries legal weight and outlines everything you would need to provide if you win the contract.
 These statements will also help you assess whether your company has the bandwidth and ability to perform each before you start drafting your RFP response.

 Other RFP Sections